strikeout/mylar/README.md

 Then go to /docs and also check out /enc_modules for (partially outdated) implementation details.

+## Contribution Info

+I marked all mylar-related modifications to the core packages ddp and mongo with MYLAR START/END comments for easier merging.
+Can we wrap this into a single package overriding the core packages by any chance?

 ## Enable search & building the enc_server